+Economic growth stalled yet again in the second quarter of 2012.
+If this is starting to seem like a familiar pattern, then perhaps it's time to adjust your savings strategies to the new landscape.
 The advance estimate of real Gross Domestic Product from the Bureau of Economic Analysis was 1.5 percent, down from 2.0 percent in the first quarter.
 The Great Recession ended three years ago, but since then any flashes of momentum have quickly dissipated.
 The economy has not slipped back into recession, but slow growth has become a dominant theme.
 If slow growth is the new normal, then here are five ways you can adjust your savings strategies:

 1. Become an active rate shopper

 Rates on savings accounts, money market accounts and short-term CDs are approaching zero.
 You have to live with the fact that all rates are low right now, but don't assume they are equally low.
 The FDIC reports that the average savings account rate is down to 0.09 percent these days, but you can still find rates much closer to 1 percent if you shop around.
 If interest is already scarce, why accept less?
 Take a look at online savings accounts, which often take advantage of their lower overhead to offer higher rates.

 2. Allocate your savings tactically

 People often lump their savings into one catch-all savings account.
 However, if you know you won't need all that money in the near term, why not get a little bit better rate by putting some of it into a long-term CD?
 This won't raise the risk exposure of your savings, but it could earn you a little better income.
 In particular, look for a long-term CD with a competitive rate and a relatively low penalty for early withdrawal.